EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

-reviewing excerpts or transcripts of them --- to bear its burden to invoke the exception but must bear the burden by independent evidence."
+reviewing excerpts or transcripts of them---to bear its burden to invoke the exception but must bear the burden by independent evidence."

-The panel of the Court of Appeals agreed with respondents that, under Shewfelt, "the Government's evidence of crime or fraud must come from sources independent of the attorneyclient communications recorded on the tapes," thereby implicitly holding that even if the IRS had properly preserved its demand for in camera review, the District Court would have been without power to grant it.
+The panel of the Court of Appeals agreed with respondents that, under Shewfelt, "the Government's evidence of crime or fraud must come from sources independent of the attorney-client communications recorded on the tapes," thereby implicitly holding that even if the IRS had properly preserved its demand for in camera review, the District Court would have been without power to grant it.
 The Court of Appeals then reviewed "the